Golf and off course facilities are available to members and visitors, with certain restrictions in place. Please view here before you visit.

 Come and join a convivial group of “seniors” always ready to welcome new members.
 If you are interested and would like more information just call the Club on 01862 810219 or email at email@example.com

 The Wednesday Seniors, better known as the Geriatrics, are a cosmopolitan group of men with a love of life and golf in particular.
 Whilst there are trophies to be played for two of the highlights of the year are the matches against the Ladies and the annual luncheon.

-Junior convener, Peter Haworth, runs all the junior events at Royal Dornoch with a relaxed family atmosphere that encourages the best in all junior participants.
-Peter encourages the juniors to enjoy golf but also to uphold the traditional values that are important to the members of Royal Dornoch Golf Club.
+Our Junior Committee runs all the junior coaching and events at Royal Dornoch with a relaxed family atmosphere that brings out the best in all junior participants.
+We encourage all the juniors to enjoy golf but also to uphold the traditional values that are important to the members of Royal Dornoch Golf Club.

 The junior section is made up of four parts which cover the beginner right the way through to County Champions.
 Our player pathway gives the juniors support and advice to help them to become the best players they can be.

-The Morcott Challenge is annual match between the juniors of Hilton Head and the juniors of Royal Dornoch.
+The Morcott Challenge is an annual match between the juniors of Chicago and the juniors of Royal Dornoch.
 With each venue taking turns on a yearly basis to host the event the matches provide the juniors with the opportunity to sample different golf courses as well as different lifestyles while making friendships that last forever.

 For more information just look at the website dedicated to the event: www.morcottchallenge.com